b-za/AntCrypto/Crypto Ant/scripts/prompt.md

 •⁠  ⁠⁠ Profit (ZAR) ⁠: ⁠ Proceeds - Total Cost ⁠.
 •⁠  ⁠⁠ Balance Units ⁠: Running total of units held.
 •⁠  ⁠⁠ Balance Value (ZAR) ⁠: Running total of cost basis.

+*4. Output for Financial Year Reports:*
+For each financial year, a CSV is generated containing:
+- Sales section: All sales in the FY with details of lots used (Date, Currency, Trans Ref, Lot Ref, Qty Sold, Unit Cost, Total Cost, Proceeds, Profit).
+- Balances section: End-of-year balances for each currency (Balance Units, Balance Value, Remaining Lots details).